coreyjansen/ha-cfl/README.md

-# NFL game data in Home Assistant
+# CFL game data in Home Assistant

-This integration fetches data for an NFL team's current/future game, and creates a sensor with attributes for the details of the game.
+This integration fetches data for an CFL team's current/future game, and creates a sensor with attributes for the details of the game.

-You can find examples of interesting automations [in the wiki](https://github.com/zacs/ha-nfl/wiki/Automation-Examples) (please add your own examples!).
-There is also a great [custom card that leverages this sensor](https://github.com/D34DC3N73R/ha-nfl-card), built by @D34DC3N73R.
+You can find examples of interesting automations [in the wiki](https://github.com/zacs/ha-cfl/wiki/Automation-Examples) (please add your own examples!).
+There is also a great [custom card that leverages this sensor](https://github.com/D34DC3N73R/ha-cfl-card), built by @D34DC3N73R.

 The integration is a shameless fork of the excellent [NWS alerts](https://github.com/finity69x2/nws_alerts) custom component by @finity69x2.Thank you for the starting place!